Multi-Masking at Bangalay Luxury Villas

 Demonstrating both brand’s respect for the local and the natural, the Minenssey x Bangalay collaboration is the ultimate way to experience multi-masking at one of New South Wales’ most tranquil locations.

-Words: Sigourney Cantelo
+Words by Sigourney Cantelo